UPCOMING INFORMATION SESSIONS

 Accreditation

 CoARC accredits respiratory therapy education programs in the United States.
-To achieve this end, it utilizes an ‘outcomes based’ process.
-Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
-Click on the link to see all program outcomes.
-Programmatic Outcome Performance (SCC 200362)
+To achieve this end, CoARC utilizes an ‘outcomes based’ process.
+Programmatic outcomes are performance indicators that reflect the extent educational goals of the program are achieved and by which program effectiveness is documented.
+The following link provides program outcome proformance information: Programmatic Outcome Performance (SCC 200362)

 Distinguished Registered Respiratory Therapist Credentialing Success 2020